 Students receiving MTA are required to present an approved MTA form at the time of registration.
 Students are personally responsible for any tuition or miscellaneous fees not paid by the military and are required to follow the standard payment policy for their portion of educational fees.
 Students may not register for a subsequent session if in arrears for payment of their personal share of fees for courses taken during the previous session.
-It is imperative that military students contact the appropriate educational services officer for guidance and assistance in completing MTA paperwork.
+Military students must contact the appropriate educational services officer for guidance and assistance in completing MTA paperwork.